Bobrac3023/Project2-Quiz/README.md

   -A timer for approximately 15 mins.
   -A progress bar.
-  -The user is presented with **right answers** and a clickable link opens in an external Wikipedia page.
+  -With a score of all correct, the user is presented with **right answers** and a clickable link to an external Wikipedia page.
+  -Once user gets all 5 questions right, throw up a new set of questions and the fun continues.
+  -Randomize the questions.

 ## Testing